seansund/granite-snack-cookbook/README.md

 ## Licenses

-The Granite Legal Cookbook's base license is CC BY 4.0.
+The Granite Snack Cookbook's base license is CC BY 4.0.

 Code in this repository, including in notebook cells, is licensed under Apache 2.0.